 Enter Behere, a flexible lifestyle service that helps women live and work from cities around the world.
 Behere takes the guesswork out of relocating your life, providing everything from help with housing to letter templates that will help get your boss on board.
 In this interview, CEO of Behere, Meesen Brown, speaks about the benefits of working remotely and the nuances of turning this seemingly far-fetched dream into a reality.

-Unearth Women: For those unfamiliar with Behere, can you explain what inspired the founding of your company?
+Unearth Women (UW): For those unfamiliar with Behere, can you explain what inspired the founding of your company?

 I met numerous women dealing with the same challenges and my inbox was always flooded with messages from women asking me how I was making my lifestyle possible.
 I knew I needed to get involved.
 I launched Behere in September 2017 with a mission to empower women to embrace flexibility to create a lifestyle that better fits their needs and wants.